 Just before the last spring frost, head out to your garden and loosen up the soil.
 Make a large furrow in your garden bed, at least 4” deep.
 Water this furrow before planting your seedlings to make transplanting easier.

-Like onion, shallot can suffer from soil borne diseases.
+Like onions, shallots can suffer from soil borne diseases.
 Be sure to rotate your allium crops and plant shallots in well-drained soil.
 Diseases and fungi such as Fusarium basal rot, white rot, and Botrytis neck rot can affect Allium crops in storage.
 Crop rotation can help prevent these diseases.

 Shallot leaves will begin to wilt once the bulb has matured.
 When they have formed small bulbs, harvest the plants and place them in a warm, dry spot away from direct sunshine to cure.
 Cure shallots for 2-3 weeks after harvesting by storing them in a warm place away from direct sunlight.
 When the shallots feel paper-dry on the outside, clip off the tops and roots, and lightly brush off loose soil before storing the shallots in a cool, dry place.
 Arrange them in a single layer or hang them in mesh bags.